blankworker1/coin-tainer/README.md

 3. **Generate coin** — derives a timelocked P2WSH address from a new random key; cross-verifies address via BitcoinLib
 4. **Birth certificate** — opens opreturnbot.com with the coin payload pre-copied; operator pays Lightning invoice, pastes the returned txid
 5. **Write chip** — writes dual NDEF records to the NTAG424: Record 1 (URL → verify page), Record 2 (JSON payload)
-6. **Export QR** — generates a 30mm SVG QR at EC=M with the mintmark composited in; download for printing on Face B
+6. **Export QR** — generates a 30mm SVG QR at EC=M with the mintmark composited in; download for printing/engraving on Face B

 **Key details**